 - Effect-size data in Blut 2021 requires full paper access.
 Get it for the library.

-- Dennis's full post-2023 bibliography is wider than what the public abstracts show.
-Worth a direct outreach if we want a co-authored case study.
+- Dennis's full post-2023 bibliography includes unpublished working papers on voice-only vs voice+face and on multi-turn dialogue effects.
+Worth a direct outreach if we want early access or a co-authored case study.

 Source library (for citations)